aviwidgerson8/aviwidgerson8.github.io/posts/UPSC - Blog/Notes/Learning Notes/Current Affairs/Consolidations/Daily News Analysis/Insights IAS/2020/insights-ias-october-2020-news-notes/index.md

 - [ ] What is Maastricht Treaty ?
 What is it related to ?
 What is Treaty of Lisbon ?
 - [ ] What is Euro Zone ?
 - [ ] What is Genomics for Public Health (IndiGen) Program ?
-- [ ] #map : Sudan ?

 ## 29th October
 - [ ] What is the procedure of setting up of a Joint Parliamentary Committee ?
 Till date how many JPCs were formed ?
 - [ ] What are the surveys conducted by GoI wrt Education in India ?
 What are the sources it uses in policy making ?
-- [ ] #reports : Annual State of Education Report by Pratham ?
-- [ ] #statistics : About 20% of rural children have no text books at home, 1/3 rural children had done no learning activity at all (in the week of survey), only 1/10 had access to live online classes
 - [ ] What is Central Information Commission ?
 What is the role of Chief Information Commissoner ?
 What is the Commission's governance structure ?
 What statutes does it derive power from & abide to ?
 What is the tenure of CIC ?
 What are the functions of CIC ?
 - [ ] What are Green Crackers ?
 - [ ] What is NASA's Stratopheric Observatory for Infrared Astronomy (SOFIA) ?
 What is it's objective ?